 The program requires 6 graduate-level courses as prerequisites to the program.
 It is the program's policy not to accept additional transfer courses.
-The required courses are Human Growth and Personality Development, Psychological Assessment, Psychopathology, Research Methods and Advanced Statistics, Counseling Theories, and Group Counseling.
+The required courses are Human Growth and Personality Development; Psychological Assessment; Psychopathology; Research Methods and Advanced Statistics; Counseling Theories; and Group Counseling.
 Fifteen credits are completed by students through required courses in their master's programs and transferred into the Psy.D. program.
 Although a three-credit course in Group Counseling is a prerequisite to the program, it is not accepted as a transfer course.

-Effective 2019, students must complete a Transfer Evaluation and Substitution application (Appendix M) prior to enrollment in the Psy.D.
+Students must complete a Transfer Evaluation and Substitution Form (Appendix A) prior to enrollment in the Psy.D.
 Program.
 Syllabi for the 6 graduate-level courses being transferred must be provided to the Director of the Program, unless these courses were completed at Saint Elizabeth University.
-The Director of the Program reviews the materials and evaluates the courses for content, level, and mastery (i.e., as evidenced by a grade of B or above).
-For example, if an applicant submits a syllabus intended to fulfill the Counseling Theories prerequisite, the Director reviews the syllabus to ensure that counseling theories are in fact adequately covered at a Master's level in the required text and journal readings, as well as in assignments and in-class discussions.
-If so, the Director will allow that particular course to fulfill the Counseling Theories prerequisite.
-If an applicant does not have one or more required Master's level prerequisites, the applicant may be admitted to the program on condition that the required prerequisites are taken during the summer before the applicant's first year or during the first year of the applicant's doctoral studies.
+Together, the Director of the Master of Arts in Counseling Psychology Program and the Director of the Doctoral Program review the materials and evaluate the courses for content, level, and mastery (i.e., as evidenced by a grade of B or above).
+For example, if an applicant submits a syllabus intended to fulfill the Counseling Theories prerequisite, the directors review the syllabus to ensure that counseling theories are in fact adequately covered at a Master's level in the required text and journal readings, as well as in assignments and in-class discussions.
+If so, the Psy.D.
+Program Director will allow that particular course to fulfill the Counseling Theories prerequisite.
+If an applicant does not have one or more required Master's level prerequisites, the applicant may be admitted to the program on the condition that the required prerequisites are taken during the summer before the applicant's first year or during the first year of the applicant's doctoral studies.
 The applicant will be permitted to take up to two prerequisite Master's courses in the first year of the doctoral program.